Get all the latest data for Cebu

 Which neighborhoods in Cebu with lots of problems I should avoid and why?

-Rather than naming entire districts, investors should avoid specific risk patterns in Cebu: flood-prone low-lying areas near stressed waterways, buildings with unclear or changeable short-term rental rules, and oversupplied studio clusters with weak differentiation.
+Rather than naming entire districts (which would be unfair), there are specific risk patterns in Cebu that show up in flood-prone low-lying barangays near rivers and stressed drainage channels, in condo buildings with unclear or frequently changing short-term rental rules, and in oversupplied generic studio clusters far from the main job centers.

-• STR-restricted or ambiguous condo buildings: Your entire yield thesis can break if Airbnb gets banned mid-investment.
+• STR-restricted or ambiguous condo buildings (common in tourist-targeted towers): your entire yield calculation can collapse if the condo corporation bans Airbnb

-• Generic mid-market condos far from job centers: High vacancy risk as tenants have many substitutes.
+• Generic mid-market condos far from CBP/IT Park and beaches: high vacancy risk because tenants have too many substitutes at similar prices

-For these problematic Cebu areas to become viable investments, they would need significant infrastructure improvements for flood control, clear written condo corporation rules permitting STR, or unique unit features that differentiate from competing supply.
+For these problematic Cebu areas to become viable investments, you would need major government flood-control infrastructure for the riverside zones, clear and permanent written condo corporation rules permitting STR operations, and genuine differentiating features (like BRT station proximity or unique views) for the generic stock to stand out from the competition.

 Buying a property in the wrong neighborhood is one of the mistakes we cover in our list of risks and pitfalls people face when buying property in Cebu.